datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    it -- if it is a not yet cloned subdataset -- and 2) retrieve the contents of any files.
-   That makes it very easy to get your file content, regardless of how your dataset may be structured -- it is always the same command, and DataLad blurs the boundaries between datasets and subdatasets.
+   That makes it very easy to get your file content, regardless of how your dataset may be structured -- it is always the same command, and DataLad blurs the boundaries between superdatasets and subdatasets.

    In the above example, we called :command:`datalad get` with the option ``-n/--no-data``.
    This option prevents that :command:`get` obtains the data of individual files or